cakephp/upgrade/README.md

 This command is not included in `all` as it is only necessary for apps.
 Plugins don't need it.

-It is recommended that you keep your application in version control, and keep backups of before using the upgrade tool.
+It is recommended that you keep your application in version control, and keep backups of it before using the upgrade tool.

 ### Order matters